Loading profile data...

 Online stores

 It can sometimes be hard and quite time-consuming to manage your own website and deliveries yourself.
-You can sell products to a wide audience via online stores that welcome third-party sellers, such as Etsy, eBay and Amazon.
+You can sell products to a wide audience via online marketplaces that welcome third-party sellers, such as Etsy, eBay and Amazon.

 They allow you to reach a broader audience, both in the UK and around the world.
 You can list your products and also use advertising functionality to reach your target customers.